mehmetak78/nestjs03/readme.txt

     - If you use an ORM Repository files are auto generated.
 YOu will not create it manually.
     - Install Webstorm Plugin DatabaseTools And SQL for Webstorm
             - https://www.jetbrains.com/help/webstorm/sqlite.html
-            - or have notes in my Mac's Notes application (TypeOrm, SQLite) 1- Create an Entity File
+            - or check the notes below
+    1- Create an Entity File
     2- Connect entity file to its parent module.
 (This creates the repository) 3- Connect the entity to root connection. (in app module)